HL7/davinci-crd/input/pagecontent/index.md

 ### Overview
 The process of managing billing for patient insurance is a significant source of complexity and cost in the United States.
 Healthcare providers work with a range of different health insurers and payers who cover the services the providers supply to patients.
 Different payers and plans provide different levels of coverage for healthcare services with different processes for determining whether services are necessary or are appropriate.
-Different processess have different requirements for documentation, prior authorization or other approvals.
+These processes have different requirements for documentation, prior authorization, or other approvals.
 Providers who fail to adhere to payer or coverage expectations may find that costs for a given service are not covered or are only partially covered.
-The outcome of this failure to conform to payer requirements can be: increased out of pocket costs for patients, additional visits, changes to ordered therapy and increased costs for both patients and providers.
+The outcome of this failure to conform to payer requirements can be increased out of pocket costs for patients, additional visits, changes to ordered therapy and increased costs for both patients and providers.

 This Coverage Requirements Discovery (CRD) implementation guide defines a workflow to allow payers to provide information about coverage requirements to healthcare providers through their clinical systems at the time treatment decisions are being made.
 This will ensure that clinicians and administrative staff have the capability to make informed decisions and meet the requirements of the patient's insurance coverage.